 - Evidence-based advice on the implementation of the Bahamas Sustainable Development Goals.

-- Collation and dissemination of Key National Economic Performance Indicators (KNEPI) and forecasts annually in collaboration with the Department of Statistics and the Central Bank of The Bahamas.
+- Collation and dissemination of Key National Economic Performance Indicators (KNEPI) and forecasts annually in collaboration with the Bahamas National Statistical Institute the Central Bank of The Bahamas.

 We believe that to execute our mission effectively we must have at our disposal local and international experts capable of guiding the institute.
 Therefore, the University has appointed the following highly qualified, talented, experienced professionals to serve on the GPPI Advisory Board:

 - Anita Bernard, Former Secretary to the Cabinet of the Commonwealth of The Bahamas